Pylons/pyramid/docs/narr/sessions.rst

            return Response('Fred was not in the session')

 You can use a session much like a Python dictionary.
-It supports all methods of a Python dictionary, and it has three extra attributes, and two extra methods.
+It supports all dictionary methods, along with some extra attributes, and methods.

 Extra attributes: